Igor Kufayev: Artistic career

-Transformation
+Spiritual Transformation

 An early interest towards spirituality led to his practice of Yoga with initiation in 1996 to Transcendental Meditation.
 He immersed himself in the study of diverse spiritual traditions with special emphasis on Indian philosophy, Sufi, and Zen.
-In 2001, at the age of thirty six, in the wake of the TM-Sidhi Program (an advanced yogic course), Igor describes as having undergone a radical transformation of consciousness.
+In 2001, at the age of thirty-six, in the wake of the TM-Sidhi Program (an advanced yogic course), Igor describes as having undergone a radical transformation of consciousness.
 He abandoned his art career and for the next five years he continued long hours of meditation, integrating expanded state of awareness throughout his daily activities.
+During that time he discovered the teachings of Swami Muktananda which led him to the tradition of Kashmir Shaivism.
+Its 'transcendental physicalism' appealed to his down to earth, creative sensibility, unique to that tradition's doctrine of Spanda (Sanskrit: "throb, vibration") which had been verified by direct experience, in perceiving the World as a Throb of Pure Consciousness in the Heart of his own.

-Spiritual teacher
+In October 2006, in an interview with Seva Novgorodsev for the BBC Russian Service, Kufayev talked about his years as an artist and the decision to leave painting.